 "The Internet can be a fun place for children to explore new horizons and increase their understanding of the world.
-But, the 'Rules of the Road' also apply to the Information Superhighway," said the Minister.
+But, the 'Rules of the Road' also apply to the Information Superhighway," said Minister Hanafin "and parents play a crucial role in supervising Internet access".